snowplow/snowplow/2-collectors/scala-stream-collector/README.md

-# Scala Collector
+# Scala Stream Collector

 ## Introduction

-The Scala Collector is an event collector for [SnowPlow] [snowplow], written in Scala.
+The Scala Stream Collector is an event collector for [SnowPlow] [snowplow], written in Scala.
 It sets a third-party cookie (TODO), allowing user tracking across domains.
 It is designed to be easy to setup on TODO.